Nuremberg U-Bahn: History

 Plans for a metro in Nuremberg go back to 1925, when Nuremberg graduate engineer Oscar Freytag spoke out in favor of building a metro under Fürther Straße.
-This was not to replace the parallel tram according to the then ideas, but complemented as a quick connection.
-In addition, it should be extended over the Plärrer along the Frauentorgraben to Nuremberg Central Station.
-At that time, however, the project failed because of the high technical complexity and the costs.
+His proposal was not to replace the parallel tram but rather to complement it with a faster connection.
+In addition, the proposed subway should be extended over the Plärrer along the Frauentorgraben to Nuremberg Central Station.
+At that time, however, the project never got beyond ideas and talks because of the high technical complexity and the costs.
 The first real forerunners of a metro came in 1938 during the Nazi era, when the tram routes were buried under Allersberger Straße and Bayernstraße.
-These facilities, still in existence, were built to not disturb the tram by the deployment columns of the SS barracks and the masses of visitors of the rallies held on the adjacent Nazi party rally grounds in their operations.
+These facilities, still in existence but no longer used for passenger service, were built to not disturb the tram by the deployment columns of the SS barracks and the masses of visitors of the rallies held on the adjacent Nazi party rally grounds in their operations.

 Only after the Second World War and with the onset of the economic miracle and the increasing motorization of the population were new plans for an "underground tram" ("Unterpflasterstraßenbahn" – "sub pavement tram" in German) set up.
 The suggestion of the Ulm professor Max-Erich Feuchtinger to move the tram between Plärrer and main station under the earth, was rejected by the Nuremberg city council on 19 March 1958.
 In 1962, the city council commissioned the Stuttgart traffic scientist Professor Walther Lambert to prepare an opinion on the future of Nuremberg public transport.
 The "Lambert report" with the recommendation to build an underground tram was published in 1963, and so the city council voted on 24 April 1963 to go ahead and build such a system with the option of a later conversion to full metro.
 This would've been in line with contemporary Stadtbahn projects in Stuttgart, Hannover or the Ruhr area.

 On 24 November 1965 the city council reversed its decision of 1963 and decided to build a classic metro.
 This was preceded by a personal statement by Hans von Hanffstengel, head of the Nuremberg city planning office, on the opinion of Professor Lambert.
 Hanffstengel spoke out against the "temporary" solution of an underground tram and demanded the direct construction of a full underground.
 He was supported indirectly by the federal government, which offered a participation in the construction costs of 50%, and the then Bavarian Prime Minister Alfons Goppel, who assured the financial equality of the Nuremberg metro plans with those of the state capital.
 Other reasons brought forth at the time were the claimed necessity to close the entire line during a conversion (from underground tram to metro) for a period of several years.